virtualidentityag/backend-dev-onboarding/java_microservice.md

 - What does fetch mean?
 - What is a pull request?

+- What is Spring?
+- What ist Spring Boot?

-# 4. Adhere to the Coding Guidelines
+# 04. Adhere to the Coding Guidelines
 ## Resources
 - [Java Coding Guidelines](https://teamspace.virtual-identity.com/display/DEV/1.+Java#id-1.Java-CodingGuidelines)